Shrijesh-Pokharel/NCPD/README.md

 ---

 ## Overview
+NCPD refers to Nmap, Crack-password, Port-listening and Directory-scan.
 This Bash script provides a menu-driven interface for executing various penetration testing tools and techniques.
 The tools and techniques included in this script focus on network reconnaissance, password cracking, port listening, and directory brute-forcing.
 Each of these tasks uses well-known tools such as `nmap`, `hashcat`, `python3`, and `gobuster`.

 ---